silverstripe/silverstripe-testsession/README.md

 test session specific to the executing browser, and allow multiple people using their own test session in the same webroot.

+The module also keeps some metadata about the session state in the database, so that it may be available for the clients as well.
+E.g. the silverstripe-behat-extension may use it through this module APIs, allowing us to introduce some gray-box testing techniques.

 The module also serves as an initializer for the [SilverStripe Behat Extension](https://github.com/silverstripe-labs/silverstripe-behat-extension/).
 It is required for Behat because the Behat CLI test runner needs to persist